-At first, he collected scraps which he thought could be of use, until people started giving him their unwanted belongings so they could be part of the Cathedral.
+At first, he collected scraps that he thought could be of use until people started giving him their unwanted belongings so they could be part of the Cathedral.

 Fact: In 2010, the Cathedral was almost taken out of the picture after neighbors filed a complaint against the place.

 10. Marvel at the peacocks at Mayfield Park

 You will never run out of what to do in Austin.
 A visit to Mayfield Park alone gives you dozens of things to do while you’re there!

 Mayfield Park is included in the National Register of Historic Places.
 The owner of the property, Mary Mayfield Gutsch, gave the park to the city of Austin in 1971.

 The park consists of a beautiful cottage and two acres of lush gardens where colorful peacocks roam around.

 The park is situated in the 21-acre Mayfield Preserve, where more flora and fauna can be discovered.

 Among Austin, Texas, things to do is a visit to the Museum of the Weird.